daly4/hedera_rust_client/README.md

 ### Tracing

-This library uses the [tracing](https://github.com/tokio-rs/tracing) crate for logging during execution:
+This library uses the [tracing](https://github.com/tokio-rs/tracing) crate for logging during execution

 ## Roadmap

 - [ ] Complete integration testing coverage
+- [ ] Update smart contract transactions to latest

 See the [open issues](https://github.com/daly4/hedera_rust_client/issues) for a full list of proposed features (and known issues).